Marty Nemko's WebsiteHis little-known ideas on improving your worklife and education, and on men's issues

 Marty's mother claims that he could read the New York Times at age 3 and that his reading comprehension in the 1st grade was at the 12th grade level.
 That's either the exaggerations of a Jewish mother or the first sign of what was to come.

-Today, career coach Dr. Marty Nemko is among the nation's most sought-after experts on both career and education issues.
-Marty has been interviewed by hundreds of major media--including multiple times on everything from The Today Show to NPR's Talk of the Nation, from the New York Times to the Los Angeles Times, from Time to Cosmopolitan.
+Today, career coach Dr. Marty Nemko is among the nation's most sought experts on both career and education issues.
+Marty has been interviewed by hundreds of major media, e.g., The Today Show, The Daily Show, NPR's Talk of the Nation, New York Times Los Angeles Times, TIME, even CosmoGirl.

 CREDENTIALS AS CAREER EXPERT